Last updated on May 6, 2024

 Overview

-When moving a slider attached to a control point or line, the equivalent slider in the right panel will also move, and vice versa.
+When moving a slider attached to a local adjustment tool dot, the equivalent slider in the right panel will also move, and vice versa.

-Sliders attached to a control point or the dot of a control line are positioned below by default, but they adapt to the image, so will not be masked by elements of the interface.
+Sliders attached to a local adjustment dot are positioned below by default, but they adapt to the image, so will not be masked by elements of the interface.
 For example, if you place a control point or line at the bottom of the image, the sliders will be positioned above the edge.
 The same applies with the left and right edges; sliders will be positioned on the right or on the left respectively.

-• The labels are an abbreviation of the corresponding tool; the names are displayed in full when you mouse-over them.ever
+The labels are an abbreviation of the corresponding tool; the names are displayed in full when you mouse-over them.

 Selective Color Sliders